 FOOD TRUCKS and BEER/WINE Sales onsite!

-You must provide a valid ID in order to get a wrist band allowing you to purchase and drink beer/wine at the event - NO ID - no alcohol - NO exceptions.
+You must be 21 years of age and provide a valid ID to purchase and drink beer/wine at the event - NO ID - no alcohol -

 Event held rain or shine.